Urban Dynamics: Global, Regional, and Local Connections

 • Subject: Sociology

-• Semester(s) Offered: Fall, Summer
+• Semester(s) Offered: Summer

 • Credit Hours: 3